LinuxForHealth/FHIR/fhir-remote-index/README.md

 ## Processing Is Asynchronous

 Old search parameters are deleted whenever a resource is updated.
 When remote indexing is enabled, this means that a resource will not be searchable until the remote index service has received and processed the message.
-Carefully examine your interaction scenarios with the IBM FHIR Server to determine if this behavior is suitable.
+Carefully examine your interaction scenarios with the LinuxForHealth FHIR Server to determine if this behavior is suitable.
 In particular, conditional updates are unlikely to work as expected because the search may not return the expected value, depending on timing.

 ## Status